sourabhbucha/chat_app/README.md

 # chat_app

-A basic music player app made by reactJS and Firebase Cloud
+A basic Web Chattting App developed using reactJS and Firebase Cloud